 Our next step is to go back to the island in the following months to look for Audubon’s Shearwater nests, conduct further seabird monitoring, and check again on the sound systems and decoy colony on island.
 It is exciting and rewarding to think about how all of these seabird species are making a comeback to the island, and we are hopeful that one day in the not-too-distant future, we’ll have an island full of activity.”

-With continued support, the project is expected to make important strides in ecosystem recovery.
+With the current support from National Geographic and the National Fish and Wildlife Foundation, the project is expected to make important strides in ecosystem recovery.
 Thanks to the efforts of conservationists and the supporters that make island restoration possible, there is a chance that one day, looking upward from the scrubby slopes rising from the sea, you will hardly be able to see the sky for the birds—as it once was on Desecheo Island.

 Featured photo: Audubon’s Shearwater soars over the water.
 Credit: Dominic Sherony